denniarems/FishingFrenzy/README.md

 - New Web Ui with Rich Graphic Support.
 - Introducing Mobile App.
 - Original Fish API.
-- Introducing Legendery Fish which Have Uniqe DNA.
+- Introducing Legendery and Seasonal Fishes which Have Uniqe DNA.
 - VIP Club. (increasing the chance of Epic Fishes)
 - And So on ...
 Stay Tuned.........